sinus-x/rubbergoddess/USAGE.md

 **on_message() listener**

-- If 'uh oh' string is submitted by user, the bot says it too.
+- If 'uh oh' string is submitted by user, the bot says 'uh oh' too.
 - 'PR': Send link to Github pull requests
 - '🔧': Send link to Github issues